A Buddha Story

 - Upton Sinclair

-I have realized that this salary is not always monetary, often these are nothing more than our tightly held beliefs in the form of skewed morality and social conditioning.
-We face all the time at a personal, interpersonal, and professional level.
+I have realized that this salary is not always monetary, often these are nothing more than our tightly held beliefs in the form of skewed morality and social conditioning we face all the time at a personal, interpersonal, and professional level.

-What does this Buddha Story say to you?
+What does this Buddha story say to you?

-Achieving the desired outcome in any situation almost entirely depends on if you can get the other person to buy your story.
+Achieving the desired outcome in any situation almost entirely depends on whether you can get the other person to buy your story.
 Peace between two people or entities can only exist if they can see each other’s perspective.
 Think about it.
 This is the root cause of all conflict, the basis of our struggles across the board: the other person or party doesn’t understand why we do what we do or they can’t seem to accept it.
 And vice versa too; we can’t accept or understand their ways.

 “How come you are always happy?”
 Mulla Nasrudin’s friend asked him one day.